Semantic Web: Obsolete?

 Mark Pilgrim

-rocks the boat again with an attack on the W3C for deprecating XHTML tags that
+rocks the boat again with an attack on the W3C for deprecating XHTML tags

-slowly chip away at the specification of HTML, and for good
+seen the W3C slowly chip away at the specification of

-reason: to make the Web leaner, faster and easier to build.
+HTML, and for good reason: to make the Web leaner, faster

-Because the W3C are dropping a handful of tags like
+and easier to build.
+Because the W3C are dropping a

-dropping semantic mark-up.
+believe that they are dropping semantic mark-up.

 The Dive Into series of sites constitute some of the most informationally rich and well put together web sites I have ever seen.
 Marks vast knowledge of web development has won him respect from many web designers who read and respond to his posts on a daily basis.
 However, in this case, I find myself disagreeing with his self-important stance on XHTML 2 and the future of the web.
 Surely developing for the web is about excepting that it is in a constant state of transition towards something better and part of the challenge is not to be too reliant on certain technologies.